 Make a plan to quit smoking:

 Remember, if you are making changes to give your baby a healthy start, those around you should help out as well.
 Secondhand smoke you inhale introduces the same type of chemicals.
-If you live with a smoker ask the person to stop or smoke outside.
+If you live with a smoker, ask the person to stop or to smoke outside.

 If you tried to quit but started smoking again, try again.
 Identify what it was that triggered your return to smoking and make a new plan around it.
 It may take more than one try but keep at it and soon you will be enjoying clear deep breaths while you hold your new baby.